junebee66/GodsView/README.md

 >In this box, the user can see a top down perspective of a map drawing and generates from the user’s input.
 It signifys God’s point of view when looking at the Bible character’s journey.
 It is a full picture of what God sees about where he is leading you and where you are in his plan right now.

 #### **⭐️ Bible Character**
+_- For this prototype version, the json I created only has two Bible characters-_
 >This displays the Bible character that who has been through the same/similar situation as what user described in the input section.
 The algoritm analyzes the sentence structure of the user’s input and matches it with the bible chapters that were written with the same part of speech pattern.
 The algoritm analyzes the sentence structure of the user’s input and matches it with the bible chapters that were written with the same part of speech pattern.
 In the future version, the user can hover their mouse to the line drawings and activates bible story box to read from the actual bible verses of this bible character’s story about what happen to this character, how this character face problems, and where the character ends up being.

 #### **⭐️ Character Descriptions**